katsuomi/TwoFactorAuthenticationApp/README.md

 # TwoFactorAuthenticationApp

-this repository is for [this Qiita's article](https://qiita.com/katsuomi/items/9a5173adbcb705b737a4)
+This repository is for [this Qiita's article](https://qiita.com/katsuomi/items/9a5173adbcb705b737a4)

 ## ✍️About